 Dr. Hirsch has also led studies into the way that smells can influence our perception of time.
 In one of the studies, 20 separate participants were exposed to a baby powder aroma, a coffee aroma, and no aroma at all.
 While the coffee aroma produced a reduced perception of time, the baby powder aroma produced a longer perception of time.
 Likewise, pleasurable fragrances have been shown to create “dwell-time” in stores, increasing the likelihood of customers making purchases.

 4. Smell and Health Care

-Creating a comfortable and relaxing atmosphere for patients is a challenge for every health care facility, be it large or small.
-For example, lavender fragrances have been used in nursing homes to calm residents and emergency rooms to calm worried visitors.
+Creating a comfortable and relaxing atmosphere for patients is a challenge for every healthcare facility, be it large or small.
+For example, lavender fragrances are often used in nursing homes to calm residents and in emergency rooms to calm worried visitors.
 Additionally, hospitals, treatment centers and nursing homes are prone to musky smells and malodors.
 A scenting solution could easily do double duty here, putting inhabitants at ease while simultaneously masking bad odors.